-With all this in mind, e-commerce strategy field consists primarily of the following six advisory areas:
+With all this in mind, E-Commerce strategy field consists primarily of the following seven advisory areas:

 - Online Marketplace Strategy, that is, the development of a dedicated strategy for distribution via B2C and/or B2B online marketplaces such as Amazon, Amazon Business, eBay, etc.

 - Third Party eRetailer Strategy, that is, the development a tailored strategy for distribution via third party e-retailers (online pure players for a particular sector).

 - Direct Sales & Affiliates, that is, the development of a tailored strategy for distribution via a firm’s own online shop and selected affiliates.

 - E-Commerce Readiness, that is, the creation of a comparative competitive analysis using specific evaluation criteria to measure the e-commerce maturity of a company’s strategy, organisation, customers, competitors and technology.

 Contact one of our experts